• Theo Reads Blog

-7 Reasons Why Romance and Erotica Authors Should Join Theo
+7 Reasons Why Romance and "Spice" Authors Should Join Theo Reads

 Everyone belongs on Theo.

 Each time I talk to an author for the first time, I’m blown away by the very thoughtful questions I get asked.
-More than 72% of writers in the romance and erotica genres are self-published, which means each has effectively taken a hands-on crash course in running a mini business selling and distributing their own stories.
+More than 72% of writers in the romance genre are self-published, which means each has effectively taken a hands-on crash course in running a mini business selling and distributing their own stories.

-One reason for the third degree is that several online publishers and distributors of romance and erotica stories have existed in the past, most of which struggled or ultimately failed.
-The success and failure of these platforms often had less to do with reader demand—which has always been strong—and more to do with business models, external factors like censorship, market competition, and platform (mis)management.
+One reason for the third degree is that several online publishers and distributors of romance and spicy stories have existed in the past, most of which struggled or ultimately failed.
+The success and failure of these platforms often had less to do with reader demand—which has always been strong and only getting stronger—and more to do with business models, external factors like censorship, market competition, and platform (mis)management.
 Over the years, authors have joined (and left) many a platform that failed to deliver.

 All Romance Ebooks (ARE) unexpectedly shut down in 2016 due to financial insolvency, Siren Bookstrand failed to adapt to the shift towards more flexible self-publishing platforms, and Ellora’s Cave shut down in 2016 due to mismanagement and a failure to adapt to self-publishing.
 Then there’s Literotica that launched in 1998, and while it’s still operating, demand is flat because authors can’t monetize their stories.
 Smashwords once thrived by providing indie authors a place to sell romance and erotica, but after their acquisition by Draft2Digital, they’ve been unable to keep up with Amazon’s marketing and distribution networks.
 And there’s Scribd, which removed its erotica catalog in 2014 due to a flawed business model.